traefik-workshops/traefik-microsoft-workshop/module-1/readme.md

         - kind: Rule
           match: Host(`api.traefik.EXTERNAL_IP.sslip.io`) && PathPrefix(`/customers`)     # Traefik will be monitoring for this specific URL.
           services:
-            - name: customer-app                                                          # The request routed to customer-app service on port 3000.
+            - name: customer-app                                                          # The request is routed to customer-app service on port 3000.
               port: 3000
           middlewares:
             - name: customer-header                                                       # <<< Specify the name of the middleware that we need to associate with the route.
       tls:
         certResolver: le
     ```
-4. Apply the updated ingress definition with header middleware.
+4. Apply the updated ingress definition with the header middleware.

 > [!IMPORTANT]
-> :pencil2: *Run below step in your cluster.*
+> :pencil2: *Run the below step in your cluster.*

    ```bash
    kubectl apply -f module-1/apps/customers/ingress/customer-ingress-middleware.yaml